-A JAR file includes all of the various components that make up a self-contained, executable Java application, deployable Java applet, or mainly a Java library to which any Java Runtime environment can link.
+A JAR file includes all components that make up a executable Java application, deployable Java applet, or mainly a Java library to which any Java Runtime environment can link.
 Two key benefits are there of using a JAR file.
 The first benefit is the ability, to sum up, hundreds, if not thousands, of different files that make up an application.
 The next one is the means to compress all of the included files, significantly reducing the size of the program, and making it easier to move the JAR file over a network and between environments.

 How to open a JAR file?

 To open a JAR file in your windows, it is a must to have the Java Runtime Environment installed on your computer.
 Also, you can use the decompression software, like an Unzip utility, to view the files in the JAR archive.
 If the JAR file opens using an archive program like WinRAR or 7-Zip, and you want it to begin with Java instead of it then follow the instructions given below:

 - First you have to open file with “open with” option

 - Now click on the Browse button to open the file explorer window.

 - Firstly find out the Java executable file on your personal computer hard drive.

 We are importing Java Projects as JAR files in Eclipse.